Sea Moss side effects

 • Preventive Measures: The safest course of action for those with a carrageenan allergy is to avoid Sea Moss and products containing it.
 Always check ingredient labels for carrageenan or Sea Moss extracts, especially in dietary supplements and processed foods.

-In accordance with EFSA (Europian Food Safety Authority) opinion about safety of carrageenan, the review found that carrageenan doesn’t get absorbed into the body as is and is safe at high levels in rats, without causing cancer or genetic damage.
+In accordance with EFSA (European Food Safety Authority) opinion about safety of carrageenan, the review found that carrageenan doesn’t get absorbed into the body as is and is safe at high levels in rats, without causing cancer or genetic damage.
 The safety of processed Eucheuma seaweed is similar to carrageenan, and there's enough data for most food types.
 But, there are some uncertainties about their makeup, effects, and exposure.
 So, the current safe daily intake for these additives is set as a temporary guideline.
 More research is needed within 5 years to clear up these uncertainties [9].

-In conclusion,consulting healthcare professionals and adhering to their guidance ensures that the consumption of Sea Moss is safe and beneficial not only for specific groups with various medical conditions but for every individual that consumes Sea moss as their diet supplement.
+In conclusion, consulting healthcare professionals and adhering to their guidance ensures that the consumption of Sea Moss is safe and beneficial not only for specific groups with various medical conditions but for every individual that consumes Sea moss as their diet supplement.

 Medical Disclaimer